Zoom-Ready Lectures

 Scroll on down for my in-person choices...

-I would rather see you in person so that you could see my quilts and touch them and really get up-close and personal with them - but until then, here are my Zoom-ready presentations (with PowerPoint).
+I would rather see you in person so that you could see my quilts and touch them and really get up-close and personal with them - but it is also awesome that we can gather virtually - here are my Zoom-ready presentations (with PowerPoint).
 They are all 45 - 55 minutes in length:

 Quilts in Our Time – Stitching On Since 1976